HOT THIS WEEK

 WHICH IS BEST?
 NETFLIX VS AMAZON PRIME

 That’s a difficult question to answer!
 It really depends on how much you plan to watch, and what type of movies and shows you like.
-Both services have exclusive content, Amazon Prime has shows like ‘Tom Clancy's Jack Ryan’ and ‘The Man In the High Castle’ while Netflix has launched hit shows like ‘Mindhunter’ and ‘The Haunting of Hill House’.
+Both services have exclusive content, Amazon Prime has shows like ‘Tom Clancy's Jack Ryan’ and ‘The Man In the High Castle’ and also documentaries like the football series ‘All or Nothing'.
+While Netflix has launched hit shows like ‘Mindhunter’ and ‘The Haunting of Hill House’.
 You’ll sometimes find the same movies and shows offered by each platform too.

 Both services offer a hassle-free 1 month trial period.
 You can read more or try them and see which one you prefer.
 It’s worth pointing out that Amazon Prime comes with more benefits than just streaming movies and shows.
 You get discounted deliveries on selected products like posters purchased via amazon.com and access to services like Music downloads and Ebooks.
 Netflix is solely focused on streaming movies and shows.
 However, I would say that Netflix has a more in-depth and broader selection of content I like to watch.

 Amazon Prime also mixes the free ‘Prime’ content with pay-per-view movies and shows.
 While it does give you a lot more choice, it can be tempting to hit ‘buy now’ on new movie releases.
 Do that a couple of times a month and the charges start to rack up.
 Also, I find kids can get frustrated when they see a movie they want to watch, but Dad doesn’t want to spend another $10 to watch the latest SpongeBob movie!
 Amazon gives parents a choice to add a pin code to the account so the kids can’t go crazy and stream paid content without authorisation.